pairshaped/curlingio-docs/docs/getting-started/premium.md

 Premium tier clubs gain access to the non-essential but convenient benefits and features listed here.

 **There is no obligation to join premium tier.
 All clubs retain access to Curling I/O's core functionality regardless.**
-Clubs who belong to our premium tier will gain access to exclusive premium features.

 If your club is not accepting online payments there will be an option to purchase one year of premium access for your club.
 Upon purchase, premium features are unlocked for all of your club's users.